Community Partner Resources

 Our community partners are essential to civic engagement at Pacific.
 Together we can serve the mission of your organization, facilitate student learning, and meet the needs of our community.
-Our community partners can submit information about volunteer positions and other kinds of placements at the Submit an Opportunity tab on our blog.
+To get a broad sense of how civic engagement fits into student life and classes at Pacific, check out our Academic Civic Engagement and Get Involved pages.

 Types of Civic Engagement

 Civic engagement takes many forms, including service, advocacy, awareness-raising, electoral participation, community-building, activism, and fundraising (among others).
 Students at Pacific participate in civic engagement activities as part of some courses, as individual community members, and with their peers (such as a team, club, or residence hall group) as part of student life.
 The MCCE can help you determine which of these models will meet your needs and how to connect with students, faculty, or staff appropriate for the task.*

 Academic Civic Engagement: Faculty integrate a civic engagement component into their course and require students to participate.
 Some ways in which they structure civic learning include:

 - Site-based Civic Engagement: An entire class may serve one organization together, or individual students could seek out different organizations for placement.
 Duration is typically one semester (14-16 weeks) and students may have specific course requirements (such as number of hours) and learning objectives to fulfill.